Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Shield Guardian.md

   - Shield Guardian
 ---
 # [[5.
 Mechanics\Bestiary\Construct\Shield Guardian.md|Shield Guardian]]
 *Source: Monster Manual p.
-271, Curse of Strahd.
+271, Curse of Strahd, Vecna: Eve of Ruin.
 Available in the SRD.*

 Wizards and other spellcasters create shield guardians for protection.
 A shield guardian treads beside its master, absorbing damage to keep its master alive as long as possible.